PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One3.md

 Kim interrupted, demanding: “A cow.”

-Jack challenged: “A cow?”, he was incredulous.
+Jack challenged a question back: “A cow?”
+He was incredulous.
 He looked around the sky barely containing chortles.

 “Come on.” said Kim to Tom, grabbing her as he took firm steps towards the greater village hubbub.